qalmaqihir/ML-Solution-Engg-Task-DataloopAI/README.md

 ## Documentation 📖

-For detailed documentation on how to use the Dataloop SDK, please refer to the [official Dataloop documentation](https://sdk-docs.dataloop.ai/en/latest/index.html).
+For detailed documentation on how to use the Dataloop SDK, please refer to the [official Dataloop documentation](https://sdk-docs.dataloop.ai/en/latest/index.html) and the amazing [tutorial](https://sdk-docs.dataloop.ai/en/latest/tutorials.html) to get started.

 ## Contributing 🤝